BhargaviKC/Financial_Modeling/README.md

 Using econometric techniques such as fixed effects models, multivariate regression, and significance testing, we analyze how these factors influence policy and corporate finance decisions.

 Project Structure
-fatalities_analysis.R → Examines whether beer tax affects vehicle fatalities using state and year fixed effects models. debt_ratio_analysis.R → Explores the impact of profitability on firm leverage using panel data regressions. data/ → Contains datasets: Fatalities (AER package) & debt_ratio.csv (firm financials).
+fatalities_analysis- Examines whether beer tax affects vehicle fatalities using state and year fixed effects models. debt_ratio_analysis - Explores the impact of profitability on firm leverage using panel data regressions. data/ → Contains datasets: Fatalities (AER package) & debt_ratio.csv (firm financials).
-README.md → Overview of project, methodology, key findings, and regression outputs.

 Key Findings
 1️) Impact of Beer Tax on Vehicle Fatalities
 Initial simple regression showed that beer tax had no significant impact on fatalities.